bazzline/php_component_curl/README.md

         * add tests
     * added scrutinizer, travis-ci and version eye status
     * added support for scrutinizer and travis-ci
+    * added support for url as optional argument in example scripts
     * fixed styles
 * [0.1.2](https://github.com/bazzline/php_component_curl/tree/0.1.2) - released at 10.12.2015
     * adapted behaviour to support the "error" in the response